Chalcidian pottery

 The style's name is derived from the occasional presence of mythological inscriptions on the vases, which are executed in the Chalcidian alphabet.
 Andreas Rumpf and Adolf Kirchhoff, who coined the term, as well as other archaeologists initially assumed the pottery to originate from Euboea.
 Nowadays, it is believed to have been produced in Rhegion, perhaps also in Caere.
 The question has not yet been conclusively resolved.
 An argument against a South Italian origin is the fact that some vases bear trade marks not otherwise used in that part of Magna Graecia.
 The Chalkidian alphabet was not only used in Chalkis, but also elsewhere in Euboea and in Etruria.
 The possibility of an Etrurian origin is contradicted by the fact that Etruscan pottery was not usually exported to the South of Italy.
 The painting style has no recognisable Euboean characteristics and is thus unlikely to originate from there.
 Chalcidian vase painting shows influences from Attic, Corinthian and Ionian vase painting.
-The vases were found mainly in Italian sites such as Caere, Vulci and Rhegion, but also in Ampurias (Spain], Izmir, Massalia.
+The vases were found mainly in Italian sites such as Caere, Vulci and Rhegion, but also in Empúries (Spain), İzmir, Marseille.
 The style was succeeded by Pseudo-Chalkidian vase painting.